roarbr/jbmirror/README.md

 ```

 # Implementation
-The mirroring is implemented in python using 'request' to download
+The jbmirror is implemented in python using 'request' to download
-metadata information and 'lxml' to parse the xml.
+metadata information and 'lxml' to parse the xml response.